avryhof/get-yt/README.md

 # get-yt
-A simple wrapper for youtube-dl that just gets the besq quality video or audio.
+A simple wrapper for youtube-dl that just gets the best quality video or audio.